-19 17 CFR 240.19b-4(f)(6).
+24 17 CFR 240.19b-4(f)(6)(iii).

-understands that FINRA and other national securities exchanges will file proposals to extend their rules regarding the market-wide circuit breaker pilot, thereby ensuring consistency across market centers without implicating any competitive issues.
-Furthermore, Rule 19b-4(f)(6)(iii)20 requires a self-regulatory organization to give the Commission written notice of its intent to file a proposed rule change under that subsection at least five business days prior to the date of filing, or such shorter time as designated by the Commission.
-The Exchange respectfully requests that the Commission waive the five business day time period.
-At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
 A proposed rule change filed under Rule 19b-4(f)(6) normally does not become operative prior to 30 days after the date of filing.
 Rule 19b-4(f)(6)(iii), however, permits the Commission to designate a shorter time if such action is consistent with the protection of investors and the public interest.
 The Exchange respectfully requests that the Commission waive the 30-day operative delay contained in Rule 19b-4(f)(6)(iii).
-Waiver of the 30-day operative delay would allow the Exchange to immediately extend the MWCB pilot's effectiveness to the close of business on March 18, 2022.
+Waiver of the 30-day operative delay would allow the Exchange to immediately extend the MWCB pilot's effectiveness to the close of business on April 18, 2022.
 Waiver of the operative delay is consistent with the protection of investors and the public interest because it seeks to extend the protections provided by the Pilot Rules, which would otherwise expire in less than 30 days.
-Waiver of the operative delay would therefore 20 17 CFR 240.19b-4(f)(6)(iii).

-permit uninterrupted continuation of the MWCB pilot while the Commission reviews the Exchange's proposed rule change to make the Pilot Rules permanent.
-8. Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission Not applicable.
+Waiver of the operative delay would therefore permit uninterrupted continuation of the MWCB pilot while the Commission reviews the Exchange's proposed rule change to make the Pilot Rules permanent.

-- 9. Security-Based Swap Submissions Filed Pursuant to Section 3C of the Act Not applicable. - 10.
+- Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission Not applicable. - Security-Based Swap Submissions Filed Pursuant to Section 3C of the Act Not applicable. - 10.
 Advance Notices Filed Pursuant to Section 806(e) of the Payment, Clearing and Settlement Supervision Act Not applicable.

 11. Exhibits

-- 1. Notice of Proposed Rule Change for publication in the Federal Register.

-- 5. Text of the proposed rule change.
+- 1. Notice of Proposed Rule Change for publication in the Federal Register. - 5.
+Text of the proposed rule change.